General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 \subsection{Belief State Space}

 Different from the perfect observation case, the update of the belief state is nonlinear for the general observation model.
 This yields much difficulty for us to use value functions and dynamic programming methods to analyze the problem.
-Given an initial belief state, it appears that the size of the belief state space will grow exponentially over time as all possible realizations of observations/rewards/feedback are incessantly traversed and updated.
-Fortunately, a large number of numerical experiments have shown that in the sense of Euclidean norm approximation, the state space exhibits convergence after a process of iterative calculations (see Sec.~\ref{sec:approximatePCL} for details).
-Note that the initial belief state is $\boldsymbol{\omega}$, $\{\mathcal{B}_{l}\}_{0\leq l\leq L}$ is a list of operators defined by feedback states and state update rules, that is, for $1\leq l\leq L$, $\mathcal{B}_{l}\boldsymbol{\omega}$ is the updated state caused by the $l$-th feedback state under the active action, and $\mathcal{B}_{0}$ is the state update operator under the passive action.
-In this paper, $\mathcal{B}_{0}\boldsymbol{\omega}=\boldsymbol{\omega}P$.
+Given an initial belief state, it appears that the size of the belief state space will grow exponentially over time as all possible realizations of observations/rewards/feedback are traversed and updated.
+Fortunately, a large number of numerical experiments have shown that in the sense of Euclidean norm approximation, the approximate state space exhibits stability after a process of iterative calculations (see Sec.~\ref{sec:approximatePCL} for details).
+Note that the initial belief state is $\boldsymbol{\omega}$, $\{\mathcal{B}_{h}\}$ is a complete list of operators defined by observed and feedback states and state update rules.
+Set $H:=|\{\mathcal{B}_{h}\}|$.
 Define the $T$-step state space recursively as follows: \begin{definition}[$T$-step state space] Define

 We call $\Omega(T\vert\boldsymbol{\omega})$ the $T$-step state space under the initial belief state $\boldsymbol{\omega}$. \end{definition}